vladkinoman/just-my-notes/books/best-computer-science-books.md

 # Best Computer Science Books

+[TOC]

 ## Algorithms and Data Structures

 ### Main books

-> From the best to just the good.

-0. Introduction to Algorithms by Cormen, Leiserson, Rivest, Stein
+Introduction to Algorithms by Cormen, Leiserson, Rivest, Stein

-1. Algorithms: Design Manual by Skiena
+Algorithms: Design Manual by Skiena

-2. Algorithms, 4th ed. by Sedgwick and Wayne
+Algorithms, 4th ed. by Sedgwick and Wayne

-3. Algorithm Design by Kleinberg and Tardos (best graph explanation)
+Algorithm Design by Kleinberg and Tardos (best graph explanation)

-4. Programming Pearls, 2nd ed. by Jon Bentley (about the problems that programmers constantly face)
+Programming Pearls, 2nd ed. by Jon Bentley (about the problems that programmers constantly face)

-For fun (casual): Grokking Algorithms.

-### Worth mentioning
+Grokking Algorithms (for fun, casual)

 The Design and Analysis of Computer Algorithms by Aho, Hopkroft, Ullman